Hyderabad State: Early history

 Following the decline of the Mughal power, the region of Deccan saw the rise of the Maratha Empire.
 The Nizam himself saw many invasions by the Marathas in the 1720s, which resulted in the Nizam paying a regular Chauth (tax) to the Marathas.
-The major battles fought between the Marathas and the Nizam include Palkhed, Rakshasbhuvan, and Kharda.
-Following the conquest of Deccan by Bajirao I and the imposition of chauth by him, Nizam remained a tributary of the Marathas for all intent and purposes.
+The major battles fought between the Marathas and the Nizam include Palkhed, Rakshasbhuvan, and Kharda, all which the Nizam lost.
+Following the conquest of Deccan by Bajirao I and the imposition of Chauth by him, Nizam remained a tributary of the Marathas for all intent and purposes.

 In 1763, the Nizam shifted the capital to the city of Hyderabad.
-From 1778, a British resident and soldiers were installed in his dominions.
-In 1795, the Nizam lost some of his own territories to the Marathas.
-The territorial gains of the Nizam from Mysore as an ally of the British were ceded to the British to meet the cost of maintaining the British soldiers.
+From 1778, a British East India Company (EIC) resident and EIC soldiers were installed in his dominions.
+In 1795, the Nizam lost some of his territories to the Marathas.
+The territorial gains of the Nizam from Mysore as a British ally were ceded to the East India Company to meet the cost of maintaining the EIC garrison.